mohamedsaeed138/DSA_FCI_Suez_Code/README.markdown

 ## Notes

    1. I used Template in all Data Structures & Algorithms
-   2. I used lambda expression with (pointer to function ) in tree traversal functions instead of (cout<<) , a tip to understand (pointer to function ),
+   2. I used lambda expression with (pointer to function ) in tree traversal functions instead of (cout<<)
    <br> for more about Functions Pointers visit this link : <https://www.section.io/engineering-education/function-pointers-in-c++/>
    <br> for lambada expression visit to this link : <https://www.programiz.com/cpp-programming/lambda-expression>